oarojasg/loginAndRegister/README.md

 # The problem to solve

 Basically, this project aims to speed up the time-to-delivery in MVPs, prototypes and proof of concepts.
 While you concentrate on the core business idea there is a template that you can use to integrate to your project, thus skippping the authentication frontend task.

-# What did I learn?

-The flexibility of the framework encouraged me to sort the different functionalities of the web pages in reusable components that follow the Single Responsibility Principle.

-In addition, React.js is currently one of the most commonly used frontend frameworks.
-Although I have not had work experience with React, this project allowed me to develop my frontend skills.

 # What would make this project stand out